JeffDeCola/hello-go-deploy-gce/README.md

 were done on the soon to be custom machine image,

-To be able to clone a repo, you will need to have a public/private ssh keys setup and the public one at github.
+To be able to clone a repo, you will need to have a public/private ssh keys setup and the public key at github.
 You will have to change the link in the packer template file to point to these keys.

 * add-user-jeff.sh - Add jeff as a user.